Indonesia to pay $3.85 billion for majority stake in Freeport's Grasberg copper mine

 Environment Minister Siti Nurbaya must still issue a recommendation to Freeport Indonesia before the miner can secure the rights to Grasberg up to 2041.

-“We hope the environmental management continues to improve,” Nurbaya said at the signing ceremony, “(and) we believe Freeport can protect the sustainability of affected areas.”

-Additional reporting Gayatri Suroyo and Maikel Jefriando in JAKARTA and Susan Taylor in TORONTO; Writing by Fergus Jensen and Ed Davies; Editing by Richard Pullin and Christian Schmollinger
+Additional reporting by Gayatri Suroyo and Maikel Jefriando in JAKARTA, Susan Taylor in TORONTO and Ernest Scheyder in HOUSTON; Writing by Fergus Jensen and Ed Davies; Editing by Richard Pullin, Christian Schmollinger and Frances Kerry